3triptii/upi-fraud-detection/README.md

 ---

 > **Disclaimer:** This project is intended for educational, research, and portfolio demonstration purposes.
-It does not process real UPI transactions and should not be used as a production financial fraud prevention system without additional validation, security controls, compliance review, and monitoring.
+It does not process real UPI transactions and should not be used as a production financial fraud prevention system without additional validation, security controls, compliance review, and monitoring.s